muntasirrahman/micronautdemo/README.md

 * native-image tool
 * Docker
-* Linux VM with sufficient allocated RAM (8 GB) and CPU (4 cores) This linux VM is better than suggested way to use Docker container instance, because it can takes up to 2 hours to generate native image if we use docker.
+* Linux VM with sufficient allocated RAM (8 GB) and CPU (4 cores)

+This linux VM is necessary to generate native image, because the suggested way to use Docker container, can takes up to 2 hours to generate native image.

 #### SDKMAN Java Package Manager
 * A Java package manager